-Extreme cold weather and accumulating precipitation can cause catastrophic consequences resulting in serious Rhode Island accidents each year.
+Extreme cold weather, ice missiles and accumulating precipitation can cause catastrophic consequences resulting in serious Rhode Island accidents each year.
 This is because massive chunks of ice and snow can easily dislodge from the top of vehicles that dangerously hurls toward innocent drivers sharing the road.
 These types of car and trucking accidents typically happen in the days following blizzards, snowstorms and ice storms when sheets of freezing snow and ice missiles begin melting from the hood, roof and trunk of vehicles traveling city streets, rural roads and highways.

 RI Snow accident

 Every driver maintains the right to be free of accident hazards of ice or snow falling onto the highway, roadway or windshield from the roof or trunk of other vehicles and automobiles.
-Because of that, motorists in Rhode island and Massachusetts are required by law to remove all snow and ice from their vehicle so that any accumulated melting precipitation does not pose a minor or major threat to others and property when traveling.
+Because of that, motorists in Rhode Island and Massachusetts are required by law to remove all snow and ice from their vehicle so that any accumulated melting precipitation does not pose a minor or major threat to others and property when traveling.
 Failure to do so presents various civil legal issues involving negligence where a motorist at fault for an accident could be held legally liable for the damages, losses and injuries sustained by others.

 Decreased Visibility and ice missiles